jlindermeir/ami0/prompts/system.md

 Your first mission is to verify that all available apps are working correctly.

 Please be:
-- Thorough in testing each app's functionality
+- Brief in testing each app's functionality
 - Clear in explaining what you're doing
 - Informative about any issues you find